Bedrock-OSS/bedrock-wiki-legacy/concepts/json-ui.md

 - `bilinear` - a boolean.
 Applies bilinear filtering to the image
 - `grayscale`- a boolean.
 Makes image black and white
 - `fill` - boolean
+- color - same as the `color` from `label` type.
+Only works if the texture is fully white or black
 - `$fit_to_width`- boolean
 - `keep_ratio` - boolean.
 Keep the image ratio
 - `clip_direction` - when `#clip_ratio` is used, tells in which direction will clip go (`down` will tell to clip from the top to the bottom), possible values are `"up"`,`"down"`,`"left"`,`"right"`.